 Time Periods .
 Any time periods in this Lease of less than six (6) days shall be deemed to be computed based on business days (regardless of whether any such time period is already designated as being computed based on business days).
 In addition, any time period which shall end on a day other than a business day shall be deemed to extend to the next business day.

-Time is of the Essence .
-Time is of the essence with respect to all matters in, and requirements of, this Lease as to both Lessor and Lessee except as to the dates and time periods set forth in Sections ______.

 No Third Party Beneficiaries .
 Nothing in this Lease shall confer upon any Person, other than the parties hereto and their respective successors and permitted assigns, any rights or remedies under or by reason of this Lease; provided, however, that a Leasehold Mortgagee shall be an intended third party beneficiary hereunder to the extent such Leasehold Mortgagee is granted rights hereunder.

 IN WITNESS WHEREOF, the parties hereto have duly executed this instrument as of the day and year first above written.